 Return-sweeps move gaze from the end of one line of text to the beginning of the next.
 They travel much farther than intra-line saccades, typically some 30-70 characters.
-Returnsweeps are usually launched 4-6 characters from the end of the previous line (Hofmeister et al., 1999; Parker, Slattery, et al., 2019) and typically land 5-8 characters from the beginning of the new line (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
+Return-sweeps are usually launched 4-6 characters from the end of the previous line (Hofmeister, Heller, & Radach, 1999; Parker, Slattery, & Kirkby, 2019) and typically land 5-8 characters from the beginning of the new line (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
 One important factor that influences return-sweeps is line length.
-With longer lines, readers tend to land further to the right from the line start (Hofmeister et al., 1999; see also Parker, Nikolova, Slattery, Liversedge, & Kirkby, 2019).
-This rightward shift in landing positions likely results from increased saccadic undershoot error, as longer saccades are more likely to undershoot their target near the left margin (Bartz, 1967; Henson, 1979).
-Of course, this undershoot explanation works only if one assumes that there is an explicit target at the start of the new line.
+With longer lines, readers tend to land further to the right from the line start (Hofmeister et al.,

+1999; see also Parker, Nikolova, Slattery, Liversedge, & Kirkby, 2019).
+This rightward shift in landing positions likely results from increased saccadic undershoot error, as longer saccades are more likely to undershoot their target (Bartz, 1967; Henson, 1979).

 There are at least two possible explanations for return-sweep undershoot errors.
-Saccadic undershoot may be a basic aspect of the oculomotor system as long saccades are often followed by a shorter corrective regression (Becker, 1972).
+Saccadic undershoot may be a basic aspect of the oculomotor system as long saccades are often followed by a shorter corrective saccade (Becker, 1972).
 For example, Becker and Fuchs (1969) noted that long saccades typically travel about 90% of the distance to the target and that a second, corrective saccade usually covers the remaining 10%.
-Most return-sweeps are long saccades and often fail to reach the beginning of the new line at once (Andriessen & de Voogd, 1973).
-Rather, readers generate a secondary saccade after approximately 40-60% of all return-sweeps (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
-In research on return-sweeps, these secondary saccades have traditionally been called corrective saccades (Abrams & Zuber, 1972; Heller, 1982; Hofmeister, 1998; Hofmeister et al., 1999; Radach et al., 1999).
-This terminology is supported by the finding of Hofmeister's (1998) Experiment 1 that the amplitude of the "corrective saccade" was negatively correlated with the duration of the preceding fixation2.
-We will refer to them here as corrective regressions to denote the fact that they move gaze to an earlier point in the text.
+Most return-sweeps are long saccades and often also fail to reach the beginning of the new line at once (Andriessen & de Voogd, 1973).
+Rather, readers generate a leftward saccade after approximately 40-60% of all return-sweeps (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
+These leftward saccades have traditionally been called corrective saccades (Abrams & Zuber, 1972; Hofmeister, 1998).

-However, saccadic undershoot errors that occur in tasks where the stimuli consist of complex visual arrays may also be explained by the centre-of-gravity effect (Findlay, 1982; Findlay & Gilchrist, 1997; for reviews, see Findlay & Walker, 1999; Vitu, 2008).
-The centreof-gravity effect would suggest that readers, targeting a location near the left margin, will land short of the start of the line because the text stimuli lie to the right of the margin and there are no stimuli left of the margin to help balance the center-of-gravity closer to the margin itself.
+However, return-sweep undershoot errors that occur in tasks where the stimuli consist of complex visual arrays may also be explained by the centre-of-gravity effect (Findlay, 1982; Findlay & Gilchrist, 1997; for reviews, see Findlay & Walker, 1999; Vitu, 2008).
+The centre-of-gravity effect would suggest that readers will land short of the start of the line because the text stimuli lie to the right of the margin and there are no stimuli left of the margin to help balance the center-of-gravity closer to the margin itself.
 However, these are not mutually exclusive explanations.
-The fact that corrective regressions are more likely to occur with long compared to short previous lines (Hofmeister et al., 1999) seems more parsimoniously explained by saccadic undershoot bias as the probability of making a corrective regression increases with greater target distance (Henson, 1979; Hyde, 1959; Weber & Daroff, 1971).
-However, the finding that returnsweeps land closer to the margin when the first word on the line is presented in bold (Slattery & Vasilev, 2019) is more easily explained by centre-of-gravity effects which can be influenced by the physical properties of stimuli such as luminance (Beauvillain et al., 1996).
+The fact that corrective saccades are more likely to occur with long compared to short previous lines (Hofmeister et al., 1999) seems more parsimoniously explained by saccadic undershoot bias as the probability of making a corrective saccade increases with greater target distance (Henson, 1979; Hyde, 1959; Weber & Daroff, 1971).
+However, the finding that return-sweeps land closer to the margin when the first word on the line is presented in bold (Slattery & Vasiley, 2019) is more easily explained by centre-ofgravity effects which can be influenced by the physical properties of stimuli such as luminance (Beauvillain, Doré, & Baudouin, 1996).
 So, both undershoot bias and center-of-gravity effects may be required to explain the pattern of return-sweep undershoot errors.